timescale/docs/mst/security.md

 there is no multi-tenancy on a VM basis, and the customer data never leaves the machine, except when uploaded to the offsite backup location.

-Virtual machines are not reused and will be terminated and wiped upon service upgrade or termination.
+Virtual machines are not reused and are terminated and wiped upon service upgrade or termination.

 ## Data encryption